Death Spiral Meaning

-In simple words, it is a situation where an entity finds itself trapped in specific problems that arise as a result of non-stop rise in fixed costs.
-However, the company chooses to lower down all its overhead costs by cutting down on the volume of production of goods or services that it offers its customers.
+Death spiral economics is a situation where an entity finds itself trapped in specific problems that arise due to a non-stop rise in fixed costs.
+However, the company chooses to lower all its overhead costs by cutting down on the volume of production of goods or services that it offers its customers.

-This is possible that the accounts department of ABC Limited equally distributed all the fixed costs based on volume for all the brands that are produced by the company and as a result of this X shoes tend to reflect the higher amount of fixed costs.
-However, in reality, X shoes result in a minimum amount of fixed costs at least in comparison with the other brands of shoes that are manufactured by the same company.
+It is possible that the accounts department of ABC Limited equally distributed all the fixed costs based on volume for all the brands that the company produces, and as a result of this, X shoes tend to reflect the higher amount of fixed costs.
+However, in reality, X shoes result in a minimum amount of fixed costs compared to the other brands of shoes that the same company manufactures.

-The CEO of ABC Limited based on his findings in the company’s financial department might choose to enhance the selling price of the X shoes which will ultimately come across as an opportunity for its competitors to overtake the market and impact the demand for the afore-mentioned brand or might choose to outsource the production to another company or might even cease to manufacture the brand in the nearing time which might hurt the production volume of the company.
+The CEO of ABC Limited, based on his findings regarding death spiral financing in the company’s financial department, might choose to enhance the selling price of the X shoes, which will ultimately come across as an opportunity for its competitors to overtake the market and impact the demand for the brand as mentioned above or might choose to outsource the production to another company or might even cease to manufacture the brand in the nearing time which might hurt the production volume of the company.

-If the CEO of ABC Limited would continue to react to the inappropriate distribution of the fixed costs and would take impulsive decisions instead of identifying the real issue behind such discrepancies then soon the company would find itself in a death spiral or at the verge of bankruptcy.
-ABC Limited can avoid the scenario of a death spiral by allocating fixed costs based on activities as well as product complexities instead of equally distributing them based on the volume of goods or services manufactured by the same.
+If the CEO of ABC Limited continued to react to the inappropriate distribution of the fixed costs and make impulsive decisions instead of identifying the real issue behind such discrepancies, the company would soon find itself in a debt death spiral or on the verge of bankruptcy.
+ABC Limited can avoid the scenario of a death spiral by allocating fixed costs based on activities and product complexities instead of equally distributing them based on the volume of goods or services manufactured by the same.